RemiDebruyne/Au-bon-deal/README.md

 <li><a href="/database-arch/AuBonDeal.sql">Database</a></li>

 ## Brief explanation
+As a first note, the original brief is in french, which is why the title is french.
+However, I decided to deliver a repo redacted in english as I think this is both a good practice in the industry and a good exercise over all.

 For this brief, we were recquired to interpret an MCD and MLD into an MPD able to handle CRUD operations.
 The database must follow integrity constraints with a particular intention to performance.
 You can see both MCD and MLD used below :

 ### MCD